-Frog Hill (also located near to the city), known locally as Guar Petai, is one of the few Penang hidden jewels, as it is not as well-known as the many other commercialised Butterworth attractions recommended for tourists.
-This isn’t a hill full of frogs, contrary to popular perception.
-Instead, it is a decommissioned tin mine, and many people compare Penang’s Frog Hill to China’s Jiuzhaigou, a magnificent site with spectacular natural landscapes, beautiful lakes, and incredible waterfalls.
-We recommend wearing flip flops (or slippers) if you plan to visit Guar Petai, as red clay is something unavoidable in tin mining areas.
+Frog Hill (also located near the city), known locally as Guar Petai, is one of the few Penang hidden jewels, not as well-known as the many other commercialised attractions in Butterworth recommended for tourists.
+Contrary to its name, this isn’t a hill full of frogs.
+Instead, Penang’s Frog Hill is a decommissioned tin mine commonly compared to China’s Jiuzhaigou, a magnificent site with spectacular natural landscapes, beautiful lakes, and incredible waterfalls.
+If you are planning a visit here, you are recommended to wear slippers, as red clay is something unavoidable in tin mining areas.

 Bersih beach translates to “clean beach”, and as its name states, it lives true to it, with employees at the beach regularly visiting the beach to clean up rubbish in the area and helping maintain its title.
 Many visitors come to see the view of the island from the beach’s cliffs which offers a beautiful view unmatched by others.
 Clams can also be found burrowed in the sand and sought out during the trip there.
 If you are hungry, there are also a lot of seafood restaurants nearby this Butterworth attraction to choose from.

 Beautiful street art can be found across Penang, not only in Georgetown.
 Butterworth Art Walk is one of the results of a group of dedicated Penang artists who wish to share their culture and history with the rest of the world through the form of art.
-The murals and installations are unique on the island since they portray Seberang Perai’s agricultural economy and history.
-Bring your friends and family to this Butterworth attraction and shoot photos that will amaze your Instagram followers.
+Unlike what you usually see on the island, the murals and installations in this Butterworth attraction portray Seberang Perai’s agricultural economy and history.